frack113/WAG/README.md

     git clone https://github.com/frack113/WAG/
     ```

-2. Build the project!
+2. Build and run the project!

     ```sh
-    cargo build
+    cargo run --release
     ```

 After these steps, the application will be in the target directory.